All Episodes

 He says we need to express why we're doing what we're doing.

-We're not explaining who we are, we're not explaining why we're doing what we're doing.
+We're not explaining why we're doing what we're doing.

-We gotta do better job at that.
+We've got to do a better job of that.

-He said what this is about, it's about making sure that we can express why we're doing what we're doing.
+He said, what this is about, it's about making sure that we can express why we're doing what we're doing.

 We believe very strongly, obviously, in things like fiscal discipline, not spending money you don't have.